 For a beginner guitar, this is a solid build with decent wood used in the body which creates good harmonics and natural sustain.

 Finding the perfect guitar is not really a thing for most guitarists.
 Every guitarist I know ends up with a guitar collection.
 Guitarists can’t have just one.
 It’s just not possible.
 Even with the collection, most guitarists typically have their main axe; the guitar that speaks to their fingers the most.
+Yes, you can play a guitar without a pick as well once you learn how to strum with a pick.

 Whether you are looking for another guitar for your collection or the perfect guitar that won’t leave your side, check out our Electric Guitar reviews that can be searched by Guitar Brand, Guitar Level, and rated by price, look and sound.